KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

-# Hi there, I'm Kiruthika Ramadoss | Based in Austin, TX
+# Hi there, I'm Kiruthika Ramadoss 👋

 **Welcome to my GitHub profile!**

 I’m a data and machine learning enthusiast currently pursuing my MS in Data Analytics & Information Systems at Texas State University (Current GPA: 4.0).
 I'm passionate about turning data into meaningful insights and building scalable, real-world solutions.
 With a strong foundation in Python, SQL, and Power BI, I enjoy applying analytics, automation, and machine learning to solve complex problems and drive decision-making.

-Graduating Dec 2025 | Open to Fall 2025 Internship Opportunities in Data Analytics, Data Engineering, or Machine Learning
+**Graduating Dec 2025 | Open to Fall 2025 Internship Opportunities in Data Analytics, Data Engineering, or Machine Learning**

 ##  Projects I've Worked On:

 ###  Sentiment Analysis of Twitter (X) Data